kc611/Face-Verify-API/README.md

 Note: This entire framework was built and tested with Cuda 10.1(Nvidia) and cuDNN compatible with 10.1 for GPU support, Using other version of these software may cause problems

-# API URLs
-#### Person Class URLs:
-Following URLs Deal with CRUD Operations on Person object which could be viewed as the Users in this context.

-    list/ :- Lists all the Users currently registered in Database create/ :- Register/Create a new User.

-    update/<str:id> :- Update a currently Registered User. delete/<str:id> :- Delete a currently Registered User

-#### Face Class URLS:
-Following URLs Deal with CRUD Operations on Face object,each of which is connected to the corresponding Person/User.

-    image/listall/ :- Lists all Face images currently registered in the database. image/create/ :- Create/Register a new Face image in the database.

-    image/listbyperson/<str:id> :- Lists all the Face images cossesponding to a single user. image/update/<str:id> :- Update a specified Face image. image/delete/<str:id> :- Delete a specified Face image.

-#### Verify Class URLS:
-    verify/linear :- Verifies a given image using the least distance(Linear Norm) w.r.t. vectors of embeddings of all images in database

-#### Debug Paths for development purpose:
-    dev/embeddings/<str:id> :- Returns the embeddings of a given Face image registered in database.

 # Overview of ML Model